moundekarneha/FriendsBookDemo/README.md

 My interesting part is adding friends information.
 You can also add your friends information and get their information whenever you want.
 Here admin is able to see all users friends information.

+NOTE- Install the apllication given in publish folder and run exe file to use.

 Technological Stack-

 C# (Windows Form)language, .NET framework, SQL database.